oddlama/autokernel/README.md

 # autokernel

-This tool can detect required kernel configuration options, properly manage changes to the default kernel config, and be used as a kernel build tool.
+Have you ever though *Which kernel options do I need to enable to use this USB device?*, or did you ever wonder *Why have I enabled this kernel option?*, or *Which kernel options did I even change..*?

-All features can be used independently of each other.
+This tool allows to both detect configuration options for the current system, and also provides a way to properly manage your configuration changes.
+It can also be used to automate the build process, but this is entirely optional.

 ## Detecting configuration options